All Dr Pepper Flavors: The Complete US Lineup (2026)

 Limited and seasonal editions

 Beyond the core lineup, Dr Pepper regularly rolls out limited and movie tie-in flavors that come and go.
 Creamy Coconut itself is a comeback story for 2026, revived after social media demand, again per the 2026 innovation announcement.
 Past limited runs like Dark Berry and the original Berries and Cream have disappeared from shelves.
-If a flavor you remember is not in the table above, it has probably been retired, and I track those in discontinued Dr Pepper flavors.
+If a flavor you remember is not in the table above, it has probably been retired, and those are tracked in discontinued Dr Pepper flavors.

 Frequently asked questions